secretGeek/today-i-learned-staging/sql_server/indexing_for_performance_kimberly_tripp.md

 			SELECT *
 			FROM sys.dm_db_index_physical_stats
-					(db_id(), object_id('Charge'), 1, NULL, ‘DETAILED’)
+					(db_id(), object_id('Charge'), 1, NULL, 'DETAILED')
 			go

 ## When *don't* you want a covering index?

-- Highly selective queries (returning a handful of records) do not need to be covered — as there are very few bookmark lookups performed.
+- Highly selective queries (returning a handful of records) do not need to be covered - as there are very few bookmark lookups performed.
 - `Select *` does not need to be covered as u can't cover it anyway.